KunkelAlexander/KunkelAlexander.github.io/_posts/2024-20-01-when-fourier-fails-subtraction.md

 It is worth noting that, in my experience, all spectral methods acting on non-periodic data (including Chebyshev methods on Chebyshev grids) share one drawback: reconstruction errors at the domain boundaries close to the discontinuities are often orders of magnitude higher than in the domain center.
 This is also demonstrated in the following figure, where the logarithm of the reconstruction error is shown in blue, and the reconstructed function is in red.
 <img src="{{ site.baseurl }}/assets/img/nonperiodicinterpolation-python/subtraction_polynomial_log_accuracy.png" alt="">

-Studying the decay of the polynomial coefficients reveals that every pair of polynomials subtracted increases the order of convergence by $$1$, not by $$2$$ as in the case of the antisymmetric extension.
+Studying the decay of the polynomial coefficients reveals that every pair of polynomials subtracted increases the order of convergence by $$1$$, not by $$2$$ as in the case of the antisymmetric extension.
+Comparing the decay of coefficients between the two methods shows that the polynomial subtraction method decays to machine precision faster than the trigonometric subtraction method despite the same order of convergence.
+This is one of the reasons why I do not think one of the two methods is to be preferred over the other necessarily.
 <img src="{{ site.baseurl }}/assets/img/nonperiodicinterpolation-python/subtraction_polynomial_decay.png" alt="">